tmills0203/100DevsSeptemberProject/README.md

 # Objectives

-- We made a workout trcking app.
+- We made a workout tracking app.

 ---